 The BEST WESTERN PLUS Barclay Hotel, the largest full facility hotel in Port Alberni, BC.
 When staying with us there is no need to give up conveniences you are used to.
 You can discover treasures to take home at the Alberni Harbour Quay, and then browse our onsite Cold Beer, Wine Store and liquor store or retreat to our Stamps Cafe or Pastimes Sports Bar and Grill to enjoy a snack or to watch the game on our big screen TV.
 Then, relax in our sauna or pool before settling in our luxurious accommodations to enjoy the vintage wine picked up earlier.
 That's when you will truly understand why the tranquil setting of our hotel has been called the perfect place to call home.
 If traveling on business, our Port Alberni Hotel boasts over 4500 square feet of meeting space in four rooms that are perfect for small conventions, banquets, parties, meetings and weddings.
 AV equipment and catering are also available.

-Third period shots favoured the Bulldogs 13-10, for a game total of 34-31 Smoke Eaters.
-Brody Claeys was named 1st star while picking up the win, while Zach Dyment took the loss.
-The Dogs went 0 for 2 on the power play while the Smoke Eaters went 0 for 4.
+Third period shots favoured the Spruce Kings 10-5 for a game total in the Dogs favour of 33-21 with Brody Claeys picking up the win while Tavin Grant earned third star honours with the loss.
+The Dogs went 1 for 5 on the power play while the Spruce Kings went 0 for 5.